OctopusDeploy/blog/blog/2021-01/nextjs-on-s3/index.md

 See [this page](https://octopus.com/docs/projects/variables/aws-account-variables) for more info on AWS Account variables in Octopus
 :::

-Finally, we can create our one and only step in our project by adding the Upload a package to an AWS S3 bucket step:
+Lastly, let's create our one and only step in our project by adding the Upload a package to an AWS S3 bucket step:

 ![Upload to S3 bucket step template screenshot](upload-to-s3-step-template-screenshot.png "width=500")